mojmo/data-converter/README.md

 # data-converter
-A Java tool to seamlessly convert between JSON, XML, and Java objects.
+A Java tool to seamlessly convert between JSON and XML.